Review | Clay Cook’s Fashion & Editorial Portrait Photography Course (+Sale Code)

-***This course is currently on sale here for Black Friday & Cyber Monday.
+***This course is currently on sale for one week.
+Save $50 with code SPRINGFS

 Clay Cook has been steadily rising as a solid name in photography over the last few years, and with only a glimpse at his body of work, his client list, how he communicates and how prolific he is, it’s easy to see why.
 It’s that unambiguous natural extension of his self into his work that makes him so compelling as a photographer and as an educator – you always get the feeling from Clay that there’s something personal about the work, and him teaching it to you.